If you ask a random person who isn’t into audio equipment what they think of a particular speaker, the most likely response is, “It’s just a speaker.”

 A three-way speaker, as the name suggests, is made up of three distinct cones or, to put it another way, drivers.

-Because the drivers are tuned to perform in a specific frequency range, the speaker produces cleaner and more accurate sound than a single, all-purpose driver would.
+Because the drivers are tuned to perform in a specific frequency ranges, the speaker produces cleaner and more accurate sound than a single, all-purpose driver would.

 The Benefits of a 3-way speaker: